chriscam85/OJETCourse/README.md

 ###Oracle JET Course

+Some new content here

 Small samples that, step-by-step, build up a thorough understanding of the concepts underpinning Oracle JET.

+some more addtl changes after staging

 The samples will each form the basis of a chapter or exercise in a book and/or course and/or a MOOC on Oracle JET.